Kodathi Samaksham Balan Vakeel: Marketing and release

-The teaser trailer video of Kodathi Samaksham Balan Vakeel was released on 27 December 2018.
-The theatrical trailer of Kodathi Samaksham Balan Vakeel was released on 24 January 2019.
+The teaser trailer video of Kodathi Samaksham Balan Vakeel was released on 27 December 2018 and the theatrical trailer on 24 January 2019.
 The film was released on 21 February 2019.

 Reception

 Box office

 The film was a commercial success, grossing over ₹25 crore from Kerala.
-The film grossed around $47,728 from the US in its lifetime.
+It grossed around $47,728 from the US in its lifetime.
 It grossed $8,546(NZ$12,484)(₹5.91 lakhs) from New Zealand.

 Critical response

-News18 rated 3.5 in a scale of 5 and wrote that the film "blends all the right ingredients of populist cinema and emerges victorious".
+News18 rated 3.5 on a scale of 5 and wrote that the film "blends all the right ingredients of populist cinema and emerges victorious".
 The New Indian Express critic also rated it 3.5 out of 5 and commented: "The film makes it obvious from early on that it was not designed to provide any sort of intellectual stimulation, and any attempt to seek the same would be an exercise in futility.
 It's more interested in playing to the gallery and should be approached in the same way as you would any commercial entertainer".
-The Times of India critic rated 3.5 out of 5 stars and wrote that it is a "run-of-the-mill thriller made for you to like and be in awe of the hero.
+The Times of India critic rated 3 out of 5 stars and wrote that it is a "run-of-the-mill thriller made for you to like and be in awe of the hero.
 It is demanding you to like him and root for him, sometimes out of sympathy and the other times for his intelligence.
 It is a story entirely revolving around that need to urge you to like him and appreciate his Sherlock-ian intelligence".
-Sify's critic called it an "average thriller" and rated 3.5 in a scale of 5 and said the film "ends up as an okay one time watch, packaged for those who don’t need much to be thrilled".
+Sify's critic called it an "average thriller" and rated 2.5 in a scale of 5 and said the film "ends up as an okay one time watch, packaged for those who don't need much to be thrilled".

 Remake

-In late February 2019, Unnikrishnan said: "Viacom is considering remaking the movie and discussions are in the initial stages.
-We are talking to both Akshay Kumar and Shah Rukh Khan for starring in the movie".
+In late February 2019, Unnikrishnan said that Viacom is considering remaking the movie and discussions are in the initial stages.
+We are talking to both Akshay Kumar and Shah Rukh Khan for starring in the movie.